raddaoui/kubernetes_RBAC_QUOTA/README.md

 setup resource quota for the user namespace
 ----------------------------------------------

-7. assign resource quotas to the namespace where user will be working
+7. assign resource quotas to the namespace where user will be working. change them accoding to your needs

 		cat <<EOF | kubectl create -f -